Student Learning Outcomes

 - Examine the economics of bank management and its role in affecting money supply.

-- Apply the risk and return structure of interest rates to bank asset and liability management, portfolio choice, models of the demand for money, and other monetary theory topics.
+- Apply interest rate risk and return structure to bank asset and liability management, portfolio choice, models of the demand for money, and other monetary theory topics.

-- Describe what banks (depository, institutions) do, what their balance sheets look like and how they manage their assets and liabilities to make a profit.
+- Describe how financial institutions manage assets and liabilities to make a profit.

-- Analyze varying tools applied to financial statements used by bank management to uncover inside problems and how to deal with those problems.
+- Analyze tools available to financial institution management to uncover and deal with internal problems.

-- Examine the legal, ethical and regulatory environment in the banking industry.
+- Examine the banking industry's legal, ethical, and regulatory environment.

 Prerequisites